Child Protection and Safeguarding Policy

 Sonal Sudra (Founder)

-2) The Study Pod is based at:
+2) The Study Pod is based remotely; however uses the business address:

 3) The Study Pod is committed to developing good practice and safe procedures.
-We aim to ensure that any child protection concerns are handled with sensitivity, appropriate and professional care, so as to cater and protect all children in our care.
+We aim to ensure that any child protection concerns are handled with sensitivity, appropriate and professional care, to cater and protect all children in our care.

 4) This safeguarding policy aims to provide clear direction to all staff involved and expects every adult working or helping at The Study Pod to support and comply with the expected codes of practice and behaviour in dealing with child protection matters.